Haramil/MCNCC2/README.md

   *-lbltable* <b>LABEL_FILE</b>, --label_file <b>LABEL_FILE</b><br/>Name of the csv. file containing the matching pairs of reference images and track images.

-- after running the program, a .npy file is created storing the correlation matrix (rows: number of tracks in the chosen track folder, columns: number of reference images in the chosen reference image folder)

-- use the cmc argument in order to create cmc-plots from your correlation score-files

 ### Examples